sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* **Changed:**
 			* The Monitor menu item now is visible for users with the `manage_options` capability, rather than `install_plugins`.
 		* **Fixed:**
-			* More agressive buffer cleaning has been put in place to prevent failing AJAX requests.
+			* More aggressive buffer cleaning has been put in place to prevent failing AJAX requests.
 			* The SEO Framework's internal debugging methods can no longer interfere with the output.
 			* Server and Browser AJAX errors can now resolve when requesting updates.
 			* Server and Browser AJAX errors can now resolve when requesting crawl.